fierce-nerds/Std.lean/Drafts.md

 #### Estimators

 * Time to find the declaration via search
+  * VSCode shows the filename first, followed by directory
 * Time to find the file via search
+  * VSCode filters by the filename first (so if the filename doesn't contain the type name, VSCode will show much lower in the list; even below the definitions)
 * Time to find the right tab in the list
+  * VSCode has `workbench.editor.labelFormat` option with the following possible values:
+    * `default`
+    * `short`
+    * `medium`
+    * `long`
 * Count of import commands
 * How closely the file name matches the namespace
 * Whether file name contains non-ASCII characters